 The more complexity that lies hidden between applications and hardware, the cloudier the path to system comprehensibility and robustness.

 Reducing software stack dependencies and minimizing the hidden complexities between independent application modules and hardware yields exponential program value over the complete development lifecycle by:

 Traditional RTOS platforms enforce a centralized, client-server OS model in which all applications are dependent on a single monolith composed of multiple layers of abstracted software complexity.

 LYNX MOSA.ic introduces a new perspective to application development that allows builders of embedded systems to minimize the complexity of runtime environments and target only the abstraction layers required.
+As opposed to writing applications against a proprietary set of APIs, LYNX MOSA.ic enables builders to design, build, and manage systems as heterogeneous compositions of independent application modules.
 The inherent modular nature of the design is apparent in this view.

 The objective of the U.S. Department of Defense’s (DoD) Modular Open Systems Approach (MOSA) is to design systems with highly cohesive, loosely coupled, and severable modules that can be competitively sourced from independent suppliers.
 As a software development framework for rapidly building comprehensible software systems out of independent application modules, LYNX MOSA.ic is designed specifically to deliver on the open architecture vision of MOSA.